 Not all of the coolest waterfalls in Texas are nature-made!

 Engineering and art have brought some remarkable waterfalls to Texas’ cities, as well.

 Here are some of the most notable urban Texas waterfalls.

 Waterwall Park, Houston

-Houston’s Water Wall is obviously artificial, but that doesn’t detract from its mesmerizing beauty: at 64 feet tall and with a semi-circular shape, the water wall is positively striking to look at.
+Houston’s Water Wall is obviously artificial, but that doesn’t detract from its mesmerizing beauty.

 Zilker Botanical Garden Waterfalls, Austin